-Prioritize approaches to communication and outreach in terms of awareness, satisfaction, and participation.
+Prioritize approaches to communication and outreach in terms of awareness, satisfaction, and participation for all customer types and classes.
+Focus on awareness and increased participation through stakeholder workshops and outreach.
 Develop comprehensive improvement strategies for at least three existing or planned programs, with the following objectives:

 Improved customer satisfaction